APogue/APogue.github.io/_interviews/john_thomas.md

 	- were you prepared for the Tuesday skirmishes?

 	- were you prepared for a coordinated and planned attack on the university the following day?

+- when did they decide to prepare to issue the dispersal order for the encampment?
+Was it on May 1st?
+Or were forces on standby earlier than that?

+- were you aware of the violence that occurred on the evening of April 29th?

+	- what was the administrative plan wrt to clearing the encampment after that incident? was it changed or unchanged as a result of April 29th?